ocaml/dune/doc/documentation.rst

 Attaching Documentation
 =======================

-Attaching documentation to packages can be done using the ``documentation`` stanza.
+Documentation pages will be automatically generated for from .ml and .mli files that include ocamldoc fragments.
+Additional manual pages may be attached to packages using the ``documentation`` stanza.

 .. code-block:: lisp